VoiceSmith/my/README.md

 ---

 ## Unlock Your Speaking Potential
-Transform your communication skills and make an impact.
+Transform your communication skill and make an impact.
 Whether addressing a crowd or having a one-on-one conversation, effective communication opens doors.

 ---